 Your doctor will need to figure out which of your eye muscles are affected by the binocular diplopia.
 This involves looking at your doctor’s finger as it is moved down, up, right, and left so your doctor sees how far the eye moves in every direction.
-He will also cover an eye and have you focus on a target before switching eyes.
-The eyes aren’t properly aligned if your eyes shift when he moves the cover.
-He may then repeat the test with prisms over the eyes as a way to shift the image and determine the extent of double vision.
+He/she will also cover an eye and have you focus on a target before switching eyes.
+The eyes aren’t properly aligned if your eyes shift when the doctor moves the cover.
+The doctor may then repeat the test with prisms over the eyes as a way to shift the image and determine the extent of double vision.

 Based on these tests, your other symptoms, and the medical history, your doctor will decide if you need extra tests.
-Depending on the condition he suspects, you may need a CT scan, MRI, or blood tests.
+Depending on the suspected condition, you may need a CT scan, MRI, or blood tests.

 How to Treat Binocular Diplopia